 - Nonionic Surfactants

-For the smallest order of 2 boxes of 30 dishwasher tablets, a load will cost you 42 cents a load.
+For the smallest order of 2 boxes of 30 dishwasher tablets, a load will cost you 42 cents.
 That’s with free shipping and 10% off with a subscription.
 Otherwise you’re looking at 47 cents per load (less if you subscribe for 10% off)

 If you order 3 boxes, you’ll save some money per box, $4/box cheaper (or 7 cents/load cheaper).